Barbara Parker Hervey

 Barbara Parker Hervey (born June 26, 1953) is a Judge of the Texas Court of Criminal Appeals; she holds the Place 7 seat.

 Background

-Hervey earned her bachelor's degree in 1975 from the University of North Carolina at Greensboro, North Carolina, and her Juris Doctor in November 12, 1979 from St. Mary's University School of Law in San Antonio, Texas.
+Hervey earned her bachelor's degree in 1975 from the University of North Carolina at Greensboro, North Carolina, and her Juris Doctor on November 12, 1979 from St. Mary's University School of Law in San Antonio, Texas.
 Prior to becoming a judge, Hervey was an assistant criminal district attorney for Bexar County.

 Hervey, a San Antonio resident, is currently a member of the State Bar of Texas and the American Law Institute.
 She is also Chair of Grants Committee for the Judicial and Court Personnel Training Fund.

 Texas Criminal Justice Integrity Unit

 In 2008, Hervey created the Texas Criminal Justice Integrity Unit to educate those in the criminal justice system about problems with evidence in criminal prosecutions, which can lead to wrongful convictions.
 Some of the Unit's areas of focus include eyewitness identification, forensic science, and arson science.